ujjwalsharma11/ICP-580A1448-2026-REPO/Week3/Project2_Final_Report.md

 ## 10. Model Saving
 The trained model was successfully saved as `house_price_model.joblib`.

-This model will be reused in Project 8 for deployment through an API.

 ## 11. Conclusion
 This project demonstrates a complete regression workflow from data preparation to model evaluation and tuning.
 Linear Regression was used as a baseline, while Random Forest provided stronger predictive performance.

 Feature engineering, cross-validation, hyperparameter tuning, and error analysis were applied to assess and improve the model.
 The final trained model achieved an MAE of 0.3278, RMSE of 0.5037, and R² of 0.8064 on the test set.

-The saved model is ready to be reused for the Model Deployment API project.